jrburke/notobo/README.md

 * For each `packageName` directory, it creates a `packageName.js` file that just depends on the main module in that package.
 * If the `packageName` directory ends in `.js`, then it renames it to not have that extension.
 * It converts all .js files in the `packageName` directory to be an AMD module by wrapping it with `define(function(require, exports, module){})`.
-* If the .js files reference native node modules, notobo copies the browser-friendly packages that [browserify](http://browserify.org/) uses for those modules into the top-most `node_modules` directory. **Note:** there are still a couple of fixes needed to fully support all of those adapter modules.
-See the [Why](#why) section for details.
+* If the .js files reference native node modules, notobo copies the browser-friendly packages that [browserify](http://browserify.org/) uses for those modules into the top-most `node_modules` directory.
+* If the dependency ends in '.json', then it is converted to a 'json!' dependency, and a json.js and json-builder.js are placed in the node_modules directory, to handle json resources.
+* If a module in the package uses `process` or `Buffer` globals, a `require()` dependency is inserted for those globals.
+Assumed globals are bad.

 The config.js is modified to insert an [AMD map config](https://github.com/amdjs/amdjs-api/blob/master/CommonConfig.md#map-) for the nested node_modules.